logan-bobo/rds_auto_encrypt/README.md

  - RDS_INSTANCE -- The identifier for your RDS instance example `"test-01"`
  - KMS_KEY (Optional) -- If you heve a KMS key you wish to use to encrypt your snapshot please refference the ID here.
 If not the program will create you a key called `"auto-gen-<random-string>"`
+ - DELETE_OLD -- If set to true your orginal unencrypted instance will be removed.